Ambe Mata

 Quick Facts

-protection, motherly grace, courage, victory of dharma, and family wellbeing
+Protection, motherly grace, courage, victory of righteousness, and family well-being

-Navratri, Durga worship, Garba devotion, and Shakti temples such as Ambaji
+Navratri, Durga worship, Garba devotion, and Shakti pilgrimage sites like Ambaji

 The Story and Significance of Ambe Mata